 Anarta nigrolunata Packard, 1867

-Anarta nigrolunata is a distinctive small (FW length 10–13 mm) day-flying moth with mottled gray forewings and banded black and white hindwings that is found near timberline in early summer.
+Anarta nigrolunata is a distinctive small (FW length 10–13 mm), day-flying moth that is found near timberline in early summer.
+It has mottled, gray forewings and banded black and white hindwings.
 The forewings are smoky medium dark gray with charcoal lines and spots.
 All of the lines are present.
 The basal and antemedial line are irregular, while the postmedial line is scalloped but often reduced to a series of spots between the veins.
 The subterminal line is pale but is preceded by a patchy charcoal shade.
 The terminal line is a series of spots between the veins.
 The three spots are similar, dark with dark gray filling.
 The fringe is checkered dark and light gray.
 The hindwing is white, suffused with dark gray at the base, with a large black discal spot and an even broad and well-defined black marginal band.
 The hindwing fringe is white.
 The head and thorax are covered with hairlike gray scales.
 The male antenna is bead-like.
 The eyes are reduced in size, appearing elliptical when viewed from the front, and are covered with small hairs.

 This species is unlikely to be confused with other species.
 Two day-flying alpine Sympistis species, Sympistis zetterstedtii and Sympistis heliophila, are similar in having gray forewings and black-banded white hindwings.
 The hindwings of both species lacks the large black discal spot that is found on both sides of the hindwing of A. nigrolunata.